Contents

 VHS-C to Digital Equipment

-The VHS-C to digital equipment needed are a VHS-C playback device (camera or player) , a video capture device and a computer with video capture software (usually comes with your video capture device).
+The VHS-C to digital equipment needed is a VHS-C playback device (camera or player), a video capture device, and a computer with video capture software (usually comes with your video capture device).

 VHS-C to Digital Process